trianglecrm/angularjs-campaign-template/README.md

 The config.ini file is located under TriangleCRM folder, and it is in charged of handle all the information related with the costumer, you should updated this file with all your information.

-Also there are sections called *billingFormRequired* and *ccFormRequired* which are in charge of tell to the SKD which fields should be shown.
+Also there are sections called *billingFormRequired* and *ccFormRequired* which are in charge of set in the template which fields should be shown.

 ##Config example